goschtl/zope/Zope3/branches/3.2/src/zope/app/twisted/README.txt

     >>> sf = ServerFactory(my_section)

 The server factory object knows how to create a server, given a ZODB database object.
+The name is a combination of type, ip, and port, so that the Twisted code can distinguish between the different HTTP servers.

     >>> db = 'my db'
     >>> print sf.create(db)
-    HTTP server on *:8080, registered with my db, backlog 30
+    HTTP:localhost:8080 server on *:8080, registered with my db, backlog 30

+It can create more than one, using different ports.

+    >>> my_section.address = ('', 8081)
+    >>> sf = ServerFactory(my_section)
+    >>> print sf.create(db)
+    HTTP:localhost:8081 server on *:8081, registered with my db, backlog 30

 The settings should actually work with FTP as well.